min-nguyen/p2p-rs/src/p2p/notes_async.md

 ## Async and Futures
 - Async function: A function declared with async fn, which returns a future.
 - Future: A value representing a computation that hasn’t completed yet.
 The async runtime is responsible for driving the future to completion.
-- Async task: A unit of work that the runtime schedules and executes.
-An async task is a future being executed by the runtime.
-- .await: A keyword used to pause the execution of an async function and yield control back to the runtime until the awaited future is ready.
+- .await: A keyword that used _inside_ an Async Function _on_ a Future.
+Used to pause the execution of an async function and yield control back to the runtime until the awaited future is ready.

 1. Calling an async function creates a future